DRAGON: A Dialogue-Based Robot for Assistive Navigation with Visual Language Grounding: Introduction

 \section{Introduction}

-Wayfinding, defined as helping people orient themselves in an environment and guiding them from place to place, is a longstanding challenge for persons with visual impairments (PwVI)~\cite{kulyukin2004rfid,bayles2022interdisciplinary}.
-A guiding robot that can verbally interact with PwVI and connect language to the world, such as finding a destination or helping the user understand the environment, has the potential to improve the quality of their lives and to also reduce the load on their caregivers~\cite{azenkot2016enabling,bhat2022confused,bayles2022interdisciplinary}.
+\IEEEPARstart{W}{ayfinding}, defined as helping people orient themselves in an environment and guiding them from place to place, is a longstanding challenge for persons with visual impairments (PwVI)~\cite{kulyukin2004rfid,bayles2022interdisciplinary}.
+To improve the quality of PwVI's lives, we present a guiding robot that can connect language to the surrounding world to verbally interact with PwVI.

-A large body of previous wayfinding guides tackles joint dynamics and path planning for the human-robot team~\cite{ohnbar2018personalized,nanavati2019coupled_dyads,xiao2021guidedog}.
-Another line of work pairs wayfinding with communication signals such as navigation instructions~\cite{li2019ballbot,jin2021wearable} and basic environment information~\cite{wilson2007swan,guerreiro2019cabot}.
+To pair wayfinding with communication, a line of previous works gives users signals such as navigation instructions~\cite{li2019ballbot,jin2021wearable} and basic environment information~\cite{wilson2007swan,guerreiro2019cabot}.
 As a step further, other wayfinding technologies recognize and convey the semantic meaning of the surrounding environment such as naming the landmarks~\cite{cheraghi2017guidebeacon,sato2017navcog3,kulyukin2006robot}.
 However, these methods require special environmental setups, such as multiple RFID tags and bluetooth beacons.
-We aim to remove dependence on these types of special infrastructure by integrating advances in visual-language grounding into conversational wayfinding.
+To improve the aforementioned systems with recent advances in machine learning~\cite{chang2021learning,huang2022visual,ahn2022saycan}, we aim to remove dependence on these types of special infrastructure by integrating advances in visual-language grounding into conversational wayfinding.